Apostille and notarization

-The University’s Office of the Registrar (OTR) can facilitate notarizations and Apostilles, or you may choose to obtain certification of your student records independently.
+The Office of the Registrar (OTR) on the Twin Cities campus facilitates notarizations and Apostilles, or you may choose to obtain certification of your student records independently.

 An Apostille is a form of certification recognized abroad.
 For U of M students, an apostille is obtained from the Minnesota Secretary of State.
 There are two ways to obtain an Apostille:

 - You can request it yourself directly to the Secretary of State.

 - OTR can facilitate the process on your behalf (see instructions below).
 OTR’s Apostille service includes:

 - Obtaining official copies of the required records with signatures